fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 The course exercises are submitted to GitHub, so Git must be installed and you should know how to use it.
 For instructions, see [Git and GitHub tutorial for beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).

-Install some sensible text editor that supports web development.
+Install a sensible text editor that supports web development.
 [Visual Studio Code](https://code.visualstudio.com/) is highly recommended.

 Don't code with nano, Notepad or Gedit.
 NetBeans isn't very good for web development either.
 It is also rather heavy in comparison to Visual Studio Code.